 - Sunglasses (when the sun is out, it is bright!)

-What to Wear in Scotland for Spring
+What to Pack for Scotland in the Spring

 Spring arrives usually on time in March and lasts until the end of May.
 Unfortunately, the season, like its siblings, is quite rainy, chilly, and windy.
 However, increasing temperatures and more daylight hours begin to have their impact on everyone, and the general mood is more positive.
 You’ll even notice on days that are clearly still chilly, that Scots will shed whatever layers they can at the first sign of warming temperatures.